Wjchou2/Learnify/README.md

 # Learnify

-I wanted to create a simple but effective way to organize my time and my tasks so here'ss Learnify:
+I wanted to create a simple but effective way to organize my time and my tasks so here's Learnify:

 <b>Your personal dashboard to manage tasks with a timer and checklist.</b>
 <img src="Demoimage2.png"></img>